ashok-bidani/Python-Challenge/README.md

 ## Python Challenge
 Completed four python challenges, each of which involved importing text or csv files and performing analysis on or transforming the file contents.
+These challenges helped gain familiarity with importing data in Python, using basic Python functions and methods, and utilizing iteration.

 ## PyBank
  - Uses mock bank revenue data (csv).